Played in Britain update

-Launched in conjunction with English Heritage, Played in Britain set out in 2004 to research and celebrate Great Britain’s extraordinarily rich sporting heritage – its historic architecture, its artefacts, its art and even on occasions its archaeology.
+Launched in 2004 in conjunction with English Heritage, Played in Britain set out to research and celebrate Great Britain’s extraordinarily rich sporting heritage – its historic architecture, its artefacts, its art and even on occasions its archaeology.

-With our brilliant team of sports and architectural historians, backed up by a legion of sponsors and fellow travellers, we have published books, organised events, hunted down forgotten gems, supported campaigns (for example Historic Pools of Britain), helped to get buildings listed (eight to date, two more pending), and, we hope, provided a fresh insight into the study of sporting history.
+With our brilliant team of sports and architectural historians, backed up by a legion of sponsors and fellow travellers, we published books, organised events, hunted down forgotten gems, supported campaigns (for example Historic Pools of Britain), helped to get buildings listed (eight to date, two more pending), and, we hope, provided a fresh insight into the study of sporting history.
 Putting the power of place at the core of play.

 To all those who were part of this endeavour – whether to point out a building, identify an old ball, dig out a programme from the attic, or simply to buy a book – many thanks.

-Simon Inglis (Played in Britain editor) – June 2023
+Simon Inglis (Played in Britain editor) – March 2025*

 (above) After a morning of messing about on the river, members of the Thames Sailing Club talk tacking in what is thought to be oldest club boathouse on the river, dating back to 1870.
 This is one of over 2,500 images taken for the Played in Britain series between 2004-20, now held by the Historic England Archive.
 (Historic England ref: PLA01/03/0892).
 For more information click here.